learn-co-curriculum/dsc-probability-mass-function-lab/README.md

-This is great so far, we can now normalize the new biased list with the sum of its values, just like we did before.
+You can now normalize the new biased list with the sum of its values, just like you did before.
-* Normalize the biased list and calculate the new pmf
+- Normalize the biased list and calculate the new PMF

 ```python